Are you curious about pregnancy yoga..?

 Although you’ll be bigger and feeling less than graceful during the third trimester, there are still some great yoga positions that you can do.
 Just avoid holding poses for too long and make sure you have something to provide you some balance when doing standing poses.

 You can use the Cobbler’s post to further open your pelvis, the pelvic tilt, which can lessen your back pain, and squatting poses can help to build up your leg strength.

 Pregnancy Yoga Video

 Here is an additional good sample video to show you some of the most common poses in pregnancy yoga.
 You can try these out too.
 And if you like them, then enroll in a prenatal yoga class or at least get your self a really good pregnant yoga online class to practice at home.

 Of course, while yoga does have many benefits while you are pregnant, there are some precautions to keep in mind.

 First of all, you should make sure that you avoid postures that make you uncomfortable.
-For example some pregnant women simply can’t lie flat on their back even with their knees bent.
+For example, some pregnant women simply can’t lie flat on their backs even with their knees bent.
 If anything hurts or you get dizzy, then stop!

 You don’t want to use movements that really use the abdominal muscles either.
 If you ever feel pain, nausea, or you get dizzy, then stop the exercises.
 Never force a position either when practicing yoga.